-Extraordinary Mandatory Redemption.
+Extraordinary Mandatory Redemption

 General.
-Section 149(f) of the Internal Revenue Code of 1986 (the "Code") imposes certain requirements on bonds issued by state and local governments for pooled financing programs such as the Bonds, in order for the interest to be and remain exempt from federal income taxation.
+Section 149(f) of the Internal Revenue Code of 1986 (the "Code") imposes certain requirements on bonds issued by state and local governments for pooled financing programs, such as the Bonds, in order for the interest to be and remain exempt from federal income taxation.
 One such requirement mandates the redemption of bonds in circumstances in which the bond proceeds are not used to make loans within certain prescribed periods.
-In particular, section 149(f) of the Code requires the following:

-the issuer (i) must reasonably expect that within the one-year period beginning on the date of issue, at least 30 percent of the net proceeds of the issue will be used directly or indirectly to make loans (the "One-Year Computation Period"); and (ii) must redeem outstanding bonds within 90 days after the end of such one-year period to the extent of, and in an amount equal to the unused proceeds, i.e., the difference between the amount actually used and an amount equal to 30 percent of the net proceeds of the issue; and the issuer (i) must reasonably expect that within the three-year period beginning on the date of issue, at least 95 percent of the net proceeds of the issue will be used directly or indirectly to make loans (the "Three-Year Computation Period"); and (ii) must redeem outstanding bonds within 90 days after the end of such three-year period to the extent of, and in an amount equal to the unused proceeds, i.e., the difference between the amount actually used and an amount equal to 95 percent of the net proceeds of the issue.
+In particular, section 149(f) of the Code requires the following: the issuer (i) must reasonably expect that, within the one-year period beginning on the date of issue, at least 30 percent of the net proceeds of the issue will be used directly or indirectly to make loans (the "One-Year Computation Period"); and (ii) must redeem outstanding bonds within 90 days after the end of such one-year period to the extent of, and in an amount equal to the unused proceeds, i.e., the difference between the amount actually used and an amount equal to 30 percent of the net proceeds of the issue; and the issuer (i) must reasonably expect that within the three-year period beginning on the date of issue, at least 95 percent of the net proceeds of the issue will be used directly or indirectly to make loans (the "Three-Year Computation Period"); and (ii) must redeem outstanding bonds within 90 days after the end of such three-year period to the extent of, and in an amount equal to the unused proceeds, i.e., the difference between the amount actually used and an amount equal to 95 percent of the net proceeds of the issue.

-At the date of issuance of the Bonds a portion of the Bond proceeds will be held by the Board and applied from time to time after the issuance of the Bonds to fund loans for EDAP Projects.
+At the date of issuance of the Bonds, a portion of the Bond proceeds will be held by the Board and applied from time to time after the issuance of the Bonds to fund loans for Financial Assistance Projects.
 See "SOURCES AND USES OF FUNDS."
 The Board reasonably expects to expend more than 30 percent and 95 percent of such proceeds, during the one-year and three-year periods, respectively.
 To comply with the foregoing requirement in the event these expectations are not achieved by the Board, the Bonds are subject to extraordinary mandatory redemption at the end of the one-year and three-year periods as required by section 149(f) of the Code.
-To the extent proceeds of the Bonds are held by the Board to fund loans and are not expended within such one-year or three-year periods, any such unexpended proceeds will be used to redeem Bonds, as further described below.
-This requirement of section 149(f) of the Code does not apply to proceeds of EDAP Bonds held by the Board to make grants.
+To the extent proceeds of the Bonds are held by the Board to fund loans and are not expended within such one-year or three-year periods, any such unexpended proceeds will be used to redeem the Bonds as further described below.
+In accordance with section 149(f)(7) of the Code, only the portion of the proceeds of the Bonds that is reasonably expected, as of the issue date of the Bonds, to be used to originate loans to political subdivisions is subject to the redemption requirements set forth in section 149(f) of the Code.